 Crude oil production commenced in early 1981, at initial rates of 8,000 to 10,000 bopd.
 Production peaked at more than 27,000 bopd in 1985, however it has steadily declined since then.

-Prinos 2P reserves were initially estimated at 60 million oil bbls, but the field has already produced almost 110 million bbls since 1981.
+Prinos 2P reserves were initially estimated at 60 million oil bbls, but the field has already produced more than 110 million bbls since 1981.